reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-The result of `{!reach} each` cannot be bound as a function argument.
+The result of `{!rsh} each` cannot be bound as a function argument.
 You can fix this code by
 wrapping the statement in an arrow expression:

 ```reach